What to do to support children and young people with identified speech, language and communication needs

-The resources here will help you reach the outcome: "I know what to do and have the resources to support children with identified speech, language and communication needs."
+The resources here will help you reach the outcome: "I know what to do and have the resources to support teenagers with identified speech, language and communication needs."

 Click the star icon next to the items you want to save and view them in your pathway

 Balanced System for Schools and Settings

 The Balanced System Scheme for Schools and Settings is a whole system approach to improving outcomes for children across the range of speech, language and communication needs for any setting that supports children.
 The framework enables a setting to understand existing need and provision for speech, language and communication and develop provision to address the gaps.
 The framework supports a setting to demonstrate impact of the support for speech, language and communication.

 The British Stammering Association, now known as Stamma since 2019, is a national organisation for children and young people who stammer and their families.
 It also provides information, advice and support for professionals working with children and young people who stammer.

 The Worcestershire Speech and Language Therapy service website provides a comprehensive range of resources, advice and You Tube videos to help parents to support their child / young person at home.

 - Information about speech, language and communication

 - Free resources you can download and use at home

 - Links to our You Tube channel where you will find demonstrations of activities you can do at home